Rowan & Martin's Laugh-In: International and American re-broadcasts

-1983 saw the first 70 one-hour shows syndicated to broadcast stations (the pilot, first three seasons and the first four episodes of season 4).
-Alternate recut half-hour shows (seasons 1–5, not including the pilot) were syndicated through Lorimar Television to local stations in 1983 and later on Nick at Nite in 1987 through August 1990.
+1983 saw the first 70 one-hour shows syndicated to broadcast stations (the pilot, first three seasons, and the first four episodes of season 4).
+Alternate recut half-hour shows (seasons 1–5, not including the pilot) were syndicated through Lorimar Television to local stations in 1983, and later on Nick at Nite in 1987 through August 1990.

-The Vivendi Universal-owned popular arts/pop culture entertainment cable network Trio started airing the show in its original one-hour form in the early 2000s; the same abbreviated 70 episode package was run.
+The Vivendi Universal-owned popular arts/pop culture entertainment cable network Trio started airing the show in its original one-hour form in the early 2000s; the abbreviated 70 episode package was run.

 In September 2016, digital sub-network Decades started airing the show twice a day in its original one-hour format, complete with the NBC Peacock opening and 'snake' closing.
 The entire 6 season run was supplied by Proven Entertainment.

 In 2018, the original series became available in full on Amazon Prime Video.

 In 2020, the partially complete series became available on-demand on Tubi.

 As of 2023, four episodes air per weeknight on the Z Living channel.